Book your next COVID-19 Vaccination at WholeLife Pharmacy & Healthfoods

 Is the COVID-19 vaccine safe?

 There are strict precautions in place to help ensure the safety of all COVID-19 vaccines.
-Various global and national regulatory agencies, such as the Therapeutic Goods Administration (TGA) closely monitors any reported side effects from the vaccine to investigate any safety issues.
+Various global and national regulatory agencies, such as the Therapeutic Goods Administration (TGA), closely monitor any reported side effects from the vaccine to investigate any safety issues.

 The TGA reassures COVID-19 vaccines in Australia are safe and that most side effects are mild and go away within a couple of days.
 Commonly reported side effects from COVID-19 vaccines may include headache, aches and pains, fever, and tenderness at the site of injection.